10 Tips for Surviving Your Authoritarian Parents

 What might it look like to limit contact?
 Respondent Amelia explained, “I moved back into the family house to take care of my mother when none of my siblings were willing to even lend a hand.
 I hated that I let myself guilt-trip myself into doing that but I also loved my mother, so it was a complicated moment.
 But what I did was only see my mother when I absolutely had to.
 I was otherwise really unavailable.
 I chose a room in the house far away from my mother, I went out a lot, and, most importantly, I made it clear to myself that I didn’t need to ‘keep her company’—because ‘keeping her company’ was inevitably toxic.”

 I hope that these tips serve you.
-To learn more, please see Helping Survivors of Authoritarian Parents, Siblings, and Partners, visit me at ericmaisel.com, or drop me a line to email@example.com.
+To learn more, please see Helping Survivors of Authoritarian Parents, Siblings, and Partners, visit my website or email me at firstname.lastname@example.org.